clfkenny/clfkenny.github.io/projects/pca/index.md

 also high correlation and thus information redundancy among those variables?
 If you answered <b>yes</b> to all of these questions, then
 <i>Principal Components Analysis</i> is be a powerful dimensionality
-reduction tool that should be in your arsenal!
+reduction tool that should be in your arsenal\!

 </p>